November 16-20, 2015

-Course Directors: Robert Wolfe, PhD and Henri Brunengraber*, MD, PhD
+Course Directors: Robert Wolfe, PhD, Owen McGuinness, PhD, and Henri Brunengraber, MD, PhD

 Sponsored by NIDDK and organized on behalf of the NIH-sponsored Mouse Metabolic Phenotyping Centers (MMPC)

-This is the fifth annual offering of a course that provides basic introductory and comprehensive information on performing metabolic studies using tracers labeled with radioactive or stable isotopes, in man and in animals.
+This is the 8th annual offering of a course that provides basic introductory and comprehensive information on performing metabolic studies using tracers labeled with radioactive or stable isotopes, in human and in animals.
 The course is designed for beginners as well as those with experience who wish to expand their capabilities to more sophisticated problems.
 The faculty is well-versed in a variety of applications and methodologies.
-The number of attendees is limited to 100.